Koopman operator-based discussion on partial observation in stochastic systems: Partial observations in stochastic systems

 should not be included in $\{|\psi_i\rangle\}$.
 Using the above assumption for the dictionary functions, we have the following matrix $Z$ in \eref{eq_Z_pre}:

 where we denote the diagonal part with $\{z_i | i = 1, \dots, N_{\mathrm{dic}}^{\overline{\mathcal{O}}}\}$.
 Since the matrix $Z$ is diagonal, $Z^{-1}$ is also diagonal, which leads to

-Note that the multiplication of the diagonal matrix $Z^{-1}$ does not change the relationship between observable and unobserved functions.
+Note that the multiplication of the diagonal matrix $Z^{-1}$ does not change the relationship between observed and unobserved functions.
 Since \eref{eq_c_time_evolution} has the same form as \eref{eq_time_dependent_MZ_1}, we finally obtain the following equation similar to \eref{eq_time_dependent_MZ_final}:

 Although the form of \eref{eq_c_MZ_final_1} is similar to \eref{eq_time_dependent_MZ_1}, there are differences.
 First, \eref{eq_c_MZ_final_1} is a vector-state equation for only one function $\phi$.
-Second, the initial values of the coefficients $\{\bm{c}^{\phi,\mathcal{O}}(0)\}$ are one-hot because we focus only on the observable functions $\{x_d | d \in \mathcal{O}\}$.
+Second, the initial values of the coefficients $\{\bm{c}^{\phi,\mathcal{O}}(0)\}$ are one-hot, i.e., all elements are zero except for a single one at a unique position, because we focus only on the observable functions $\{x_d | d \in \mathcal{O}\}$.
 For example, assume that we focus on $x_1$.
 Hence, we have the following equation for $\phi = x_1$ at the initial time $t=0$:

 which indicates that only the first element, $c^{\phi,\mathcal{O}}_1(0)$, is 1, and the other terms become zero because the left-hand side is the function $x_1$.
 Then, different from the time-dependent basis functions, the third term in the right-hand side in \eref{eq_c_MZ_final_1}, i.e., the noise term, vanishes;